-For financial advisors, helping clients overcome statement shock and the temptation to market time can be critical for meeting long-term goals.
+For financial professionals, helping clients overcome statement shock and the temptation to market time can be critical for meeting long-term goals.
 One solution: the 60/40 portfolio, says Portfolio Strategist Lara Reinhard.

-- For many financial advisors, this year’s market volatility may mean working with clients who want to reconsider portfolio allocations to try to make up for negative returns.
+- For many financial professionals, this year’s market volatility may mean working with clients who want to reconsider portfolio allocations to try to make up for negative returns.

 - However, history shows that one strategy that can help reduce losses is to stay invested throughout market cycles in a 60/40 stock/bond portfolio.